PREPARE FOR CYCLONE SEASON

 Know when to take action

-Tip: Remember, even if a cyclone is downgraded, torrential rain, strong winds and storm surge can still cause flooding.
+Tip: Remember, even if a cyclone is de-escalated, torrential rain, strong winds and storm surge can still cause flooding.

 Pack your emergency kit